 What is driving anxiety?

 A driving anxiety is an overwhelming fear of driving or fear of having a panic attack while driving, which can cause you to limit or avoid driving altogether.
 Driving anxiety can also cause you to become anxious and scared when you are a passenger in a motor vehicle.
-Below are driving anxiety symptoms you may experience:

 What can I do to overcome a driving anxiety?